RossLab/Lycoriella/analyses/01_data_qc_and_exploration.md

 ![](../figures/lyco_male_reads_GC_content.png)

+We can also get an estimate of genome coverage from the raw data.
+Genome coverage is calculated as (read length * no. reads) / genome size

+For this dataset, the FastQC report tells us the number of reads in each file is 358614188.
+We will use the size of the Bradysia coprophila genome as a proxy for genome size.
+So coverage = (358614188*2*150)/300000000 = 358x (that's high!).

 ## Data exploration

 To explore the data I will look at the kmer spectrum by running KMC https://github.com/refresh-bio/KMC and plotting with GenomeScope2.
 GenomeScope2 estimates genome size, heterozygosity rate and repeat content from unprocessed short reads http://qb.cshl.edu/genomescope/genomescope2.0/